-Students may not hinder the educational opportunity of other students by behaviour such as removina. hidina. defacing educational materials.
-Students who are found to have illegally removed. hidden or defaced library materials will be subject to serious sanctions, including the possibility of suspension, or in serious cases, dismissal from the University.
+Students hinder may not the educational opportunity of other students by behaviour such as removing, hiding, defacing or educational materials.
+Students who are found to have illegally removed, hidden or defaced library materials will be subject to serious sanctions, including the possibility of suspension, or in serious cases, dismissal from the University.
 Students are also required to adhere to all other library rules and regulations to make it a place of serious study and research.
 Students should note that they will be charged for damaged or lost textbooks.